-1 In Windows, choose Edit > Preferences > General.
-In Mac, choose Photoshop Elements > Preferences > General.

-- 2 Set one or more of the following options, and click OK. - Select Show Tool Tips to show or hide tool tips. - Select Use Shift Key For Tool Switch to cycle through a set of hidden tools by holding down the Shift key.
-When this option is deselected, you can cycle through a set of tool options by pressing the shortcut key (without holding down Shift).
-For example, pressing B on your keyboard repeatedly, cycles through all the Brush tool options (Brush, Impressionist Brush, and Color Replacement tools)
+- 1 In Windows, choose Edit > Preferences > General.
+In Mac, choose Photoshop Elements > Preferences > General. - 2 Set one or more of the following options, and click OK. - Select Show Tool Tips to show or hide tool tips. - Select Use Shift Key For Tool Switch to cycle through a set of hidden tools by holding down the Shift key.
+When this option is deselected, you can cycle through a set of hidden tools by pressing the shortcut key (without holding down Shift).